jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 infected systems, deploy and execute additional malware, monitor the system for new potentially interesting information, and send the found data to its C2 server, making it considerably more dangerous.
-This malware can be purchased directly through RedLines Telegram channel, making it very accessible and leaving any organization without adequate malware defenses subject to future attack and exploitation.
+This malware can be purchased directly through RedLine’s Telegram channel, making it very accessible and leaving any organization without adequate malware defenses subject to future attack and exploitation.
 GuLoader bust onto the scene as a new dropper that abuses legitimate cloud